 The AC will then report its findings to the Board, whereby the Board will consider the findings in evaluating the effectiveness of the Company's risk management and internal control systems.
-For the FYE 2021, in light of the pro-longed movement control order and outbreak of Covid-19 pandemic in Malaysia, the Board is of the view that there is no necessity to conduct a full enterprise risk review in FYE 2021 as there is no material changes to the business activities as well as the internal control and risk management system.
+In light of the pro-longed movement control order and outbreak of Covid-19 pandemic in Malaysia throughout the years 2020 until 2022, the Board is of the view that there is no necessity to conduct a full enterprise risk review in both FYE 2021 and FYE 2022 as there is no material changes to the business activities as well as the internal control and risk management system.